chrismaltby/gb-studio-site/content/docs/music.md

 **Q: Can I use mp3/wav files?**

 A: No, but you can use .midi files.
-If you're looking for an easy way to add music to your game, you can ask the #collaborations channel of the GB Studio Discord or browse the GB Studio Community Assets]().
+If you're looking for an easy way to add music to your game, you can ask the #collaborations channel of the GB Studio Discord or browse the [GB Studio Community Assets.](https://github.com/DeerTears/GB-Studio-Community-Assets)

 This has limited success, and there are easier options to get music in your game, such as the